obsidian-toaster/project/project-management.md

 ## Tools

-* [Trello](https://trello.com/b/DI2J0MHN/obsidian) : Coordination and Planification Tool
+* [Trello](https://trello.com/b/DI2J0MHN/obsidian) : Coordination and Planning Tool
-* JIRA : Tickets & Scrum Management Tool
+* [JIRA](https://issues.jboss.org/projects/OBST/summary) : Tickets & Scrum Management Tool
 * [Slack](https://microservicesplatform.slack.com/messages) : IRC channels, notifications platform

+Remark :

-To access Slack using an IRC client, this is possible and supported for the IRC + SSL protocol.
-You can get your user/password at this address : https://microservicesplatform.slack.com/account/gateways
+* Slack channels can be accessed using an IRC client with the IRC or XMPP over SSL protocols.
+You can get your user/password at this address like also more information about how to configure your client : https://microservicesplatform.slack.com/account/gateways
+* A Skype or Blujeans call can be started within a slack channel using /bluejeans [id] or /skype call commands.

 ## Processes